 The LED light is more expensive than the xenon upfront, but the cost evens out with the money you save from their durability.

 Xenon vs. LED: Which is Best?

-If you’re looking for the best possible illumination, we think LEDs usually outshine their Xenon headlight rivals.
-Of course, it depends on exactly how many LEDs are present — but most modern cars with LED lighting technology seem to offer better illumination, a warmer light and an illuminated area that’s a little larger than it is in most cars with Xenons.
+If you’re looking for the best possible illumination, we think LEDs usually outshine their xenon headlight rivals.
+Of course, it depends on exactly how many LEDs are present — but most modern cars with LED lighting technology offer better illumination, a warmer light, and an illuminated area that’s a little larger than it is in most vehicles with xenons.

-With that said, Xenon lighting technology has come very far over the years — and Xenons aren’t exactly low on light.
-In most popular cars using Xenons today, the overall illumination would probably fall just short of LEDs — if you can tell the difference at all.
-And while LEDs will last longer than Xenons, both will last for many years — likely longer than most drivers will own their vehicles.
+However, xenon lighting technology has come so far over the years, and they aren’t exactly low on light.
+In most popular cars using xenons today, the overall illumination would probably fall just short of LEDs — if you can tell the difference.
+And while LEDs will last longer than xenons, both will last for many years — likely longer than most drivers will own their vehicles.

 Which Should You Get?